Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 17 Juli 2025 22.32.49 UTC
+- WIB: Kamis, 17 Juli 2025 23.38.05 UTC
-- WITA: Kamis, 17 Juli 2025 23.32.49 UTC
+- WITA: Jumat, 18 Juli 2025 00.38.05 UTC
-- WIT: Jumat, 18 Juli 2025 00.32.49 UTC
+- WIT: Jumat, 18 Juli 2025 01.38.05 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: nature
+Kategori: motivational